Nambu Non-equilibrium Thermodynamics: Axiomatic Formulation and Foundation: Introduction

-In this paper, we propose a novel framework termed Nambu Non-equilibrium Thermodynamics (NNET), which covariantly integrates reversible structures described by the Nambu bracket with irreversible structures governed by entropy gradients, thereby addressing the limitations outlined above.

-The Nambu bracket is a generalization of the Poisson bracket to an $n$-ary form, first introduced by Yoichiro Nambu in 1973\cite{Nambu_1973}.
-It is defined as a fully antisymmetric Jacobian:\LyXZeroWidthSpace{}
+In this paper, we propose a framework called Nambu Non-equilibrium Thermodynamics (NNET), which covariantly integrates reversible structures described by the Nambu bracket and irreversible structures driven by entropy gradients.
+The Nambu bracket, first introduced by Yoichiro Nambu in 1973 \cite{Nambu_1973}, is an n-ary generalization of the Poisson bracket defined as a fully antisymmetric Jacobian:

-which reduces to the Poisson bracket when $n=2$.
-This structure captures the multivariable Jacobian nature of state functions and describes rotations along conserved quantities.
-Due to its properties---preservation of volume (a generalized Liouville theorem) and the simultaneous conservation of $n-1$ Hamiltonians--- it is particularly well-suited for describing cyclic dynamics, such as those found in Lotka--Volterra systems\cite{Frachebourg_1996}.
-Accordingly, it provides a natural representation of circulation dynamics involving multiple conserved quantities, including rigid body rotations (as described by the Euler equations) and triangular chemical reactions.
+This structure captures the multivariable Jacobian nature of state functions and represents rotations along multiple conserved quantities.
+Because it satisfies volume preservation (a generalized Liouville theorem) and allows for the simultaneous conservation of $N-1$ Hamiltonians, it provides a natural description of cyclic dynamics such as those in rigid body rotation or Lotka--Volterra systems\cite{Frachebourg_1996}. \\